License GuideSOC 39-5094

 Read more

-Working as an esthetician without an active license violates state law across the country.
-Violators face civil fines and must forfeit income earned illegally.
-States may also impose criminal penalties for repeat violations, though these sentences are typically short.
-The specific consequences vary by state and depend on violation history.
+Practicing as an esthetician without an active license violates state law across the country.
+Penalties vary but commonly include civil fines and forfeiture of any income earned while unlicensed.
+Some states impose criminal charges for repeat violations, though sentences are typically brief.
+The specific consequences depend on state regulations and the details of the offense.

 Career Outlook